Hyper-Accel/docs/docs/python_api.md

 ## LPU-GPU Hybrid System

 Starting from version 1.3.2, HyperDex-Python supports the LPU-GPU hybrid system.
 The GPU, which has relatively higher computing power, handles the Prefill part of the Transformer, while the LPU, which efficiently utilizes memory bandwidth, processes the Decode part.
 The Key-Value transfer between Prefill and Decode can be performed without overhead using HyperDex's proprietary technology.
 You can select the number of devices to use for both GPU and LPU through the `device_map` option.

+!!! note
+    To run the `LPU-GPU hybrid system`, you need to have `CUDA 12.1` installed on your system.
+Additionally, since the GPU utilizes `PyTorch` to run LLMs, it is recommended to install `torch version 2.4.0 or later` to ensure optimal compatibility and performance.​

 ```python linenums="1" hl_lines="10"
 # Immport HyperDex transformers